ljbaker/ljbaker.github.io/_posts/2017-04-08-regression-from-scratch.md

+---
+layout: posts
+title: "Linear Regression from Scratch (Linear Algebra)"
+date: 2017-04-08
+---
 A few weeks ago I posted a brief tutorial on linear algebra.
-It's hard to appreciate how fundamental linear algebra is for statistics and machine learning, especally since the most basic algorithms can be generated using a single line of code in R. My goal here is to demonstrate the relationship between linear algebra and the workhorse of machine learning: linear regression.
+It's hard to appreciate how fundamental linear algebra is for statistics and machine learning, especially since the most basic algorithms can be generated using a single line of code in R. My goal here is to demonstrate the relationship between linear algebra and the workhorse of machine learning: linear regression.